 The IR team -- or program manager -- would flesh out each of these goals with specific steps needed to meet each one, along with deadlines so that everyone on the team knows what's expected and what to aim for.

-An essential part of incident response is understanding the various team member roles and responsibilities.
+An essential part of cybersecurity incident response is understanding the various team member roles and responsibilities.
 After all, what good are goals if you don't have the right people on board, or you have people working on the team but their expectations are not clear?
-At a minimum, you should outline in your incident response plan, or elsewhere, specific roles and responsibilities.
+At a minimum, you should outline in your IR plan, or elsewhere, specific roles and responsibilities.

 Incident response skills